 The results: AMAZING!

 My accidental sorbet failure turned out to be a seriously sophisticated version of a snow cone.
-Not only did the watermelon-lemon ice turn out to have the awesome shaved ice texture of the snow cone though, it also had an out of this world flavor!
-The watermelon, lemon, and honey make for a sweet and sour combination that totally works together (think grapefruit with sugar and not Chinese dipping sauce…) and I serving it in some hollowed out lemons seriously upped the cuteness factor!
+Not only did the watermelon-lemon ice turn out to have the awesome shaved ice texture of the snow cone, it also had an out of this world flavor!
+The watermelon, lemon, and honey make for a sweet and sour combination that totally works together (think grapefruit with sugar, and not Chinese dipping sauce…), and serving it in some hollowed out lemons seriously upped the cuteness factor!
 I sure do love successful failures!
 I’m confident that if you try this, you’ll be lovin’ my ‘failure’ as well!

 Watermelon Lemon Ice